Skip to main content Skip to accessibility

 • labour only sub-contractors

-On each pay day, you must deduct the correct amount according to that person's valid effective rate notice.
+You must deduct the correct amount on each pay day, according to that person's valid ITIS rate.
 The information is then sent to Revenue Jersey on a monthly return.

-The combined tax and LTC you deduct from your employees and labour only subcontractors becomes your liability which you must pay to the Government of Jersey.
+The tax you deduct from your employees’ salary becomes your liability which you must pay to Revenue Jersey.

 Labour only sub-contractors